Last

 Given the fact that a prime objective for corporate

-membership of the HBA is to prospect for and to
+membership of the Home Business Alliance is to prospect for and to

 generate fresh business, this latest extension